Crul/meteor-external-mongo-db/README.md

 this packages exports **ExternalMongoDb** class (server side) which has 2 methods:
 - connect(dbUrl): it publish:
     - a collection named 'dbName-collections' with the collections of the remote DB
-    - all the server collections with plain names, so remote server should have no collections with same name in local DB
+    - all the server collections with plain names, so remote server should have no collections with same name in local DB. **right now items are limited to 10 results**

 - disconnect(dbName): not working :(

+## roadmap

+- remove items limit
+- add pagination
+- disconnect / reconnect

 # example project instructions